GitHub Pages Deployment¶

 - No sensitive data in repository: Never commit participant data or API keys

-- Use environment variables: For any sensitive configuration (though O-ELIDDI uses public DataPipe IDs)
+- Use environment variables: For any sensitive configuration (though O-TUD uses public DataPipe IDs)

 - Review commit history: Ensure no accidentally committed sensitive information